 He won many awards, showed his work at prestigious places in many countries, published books, directed a documentary, and among many other things even owned and ran a coffee house in Galatasaray.
 Located in a narrow alley—alluding to his name Ara—the walls of the building he owned and where he lived were middle-gray!
 True to his photographic roots, he had the walls and the trims painted in shades of gray, where much of his fame rested, in B&W photography.

-Ara Guler left a big legacy behind and they started a museum dedicated to his work in Istanbul.
+Ara Guler left a big legacy behind.
+A museum dedicated to his work will open in Istanbul.
 I am very happy to hear that.
-His photographs will remind what Istanbul looked like in its heyday to those who remember those days.
-And, the same photographs may one day make the future generations realize that the character of Istanbul and its allure came not from immense crowds but from its living streets and breathing buildings.
+His photographs will remind what Istanbul looked like in its heyday to those who remember them.
+And, the same photographs may one day make the future generations realize that the character and allure of Istanbul came not from rushing crowds, but its living streets and breathing buildings.

 Ara Guler passed away on October 17, 2018.
-This is a belated farewell to a man I have known very well yet not at all, admired his work without getting a chance to shake his hand, saw only from a distance as he stood at the corner of his coffee house.
-He was a man of the old Istanbul, the city I miss and remember very fondly; and can still find it in his photographs.
+This is a belated farewell to a man I have known very well yet not at all, admired his work without getting a chance to shake his hand, saw only from a distance as he stood on the street at the corner of his coffee house.
+He was a man of the old Istanbul, the city I miss and remember very fondly.
+And, I can still find it in his photographs.
 I invite you to visit the following sites to start exploring the works of Ara Guler, the Eye of Istanbul!

 … and many, many more …